 - Location: The proposed development footprint is located on Municipal property, next to the existing town.
-Portions of the proposed footprint had already been settled. - Activity: The proposed activity is expected to result in a permanent transformation of approximately 43 ha of land, of which more than 70% is still covered by disturbed indigenous vegetation. - Geology & Soils: No special features such as true quarts patches or heuweltjies were observed in or near to the larger footprint area that may result in specialised plant habitat. - Land use and cover: The footprint is on municipal land in close proximity to the town of Wegdraai.
-About 30% of the footprint is disturbed or already settled.
-The area is grazed by livestock, which can be seen in the poor condition of many of the plant species (coupled with the recent on-going drought). - Vegetation status: The vegetation is not considered a threatened vegetation type, but conservation targets have not yet been met.
-Of the 43 ha footprint about 13 ha is transformed (illegal dumping, excavations) or settled.
-The remainder of the site was in poor condition as a result of illegal dumping windblown waste, urban related activities (trampling in Site 2, 3 & 4) or in just very disturbed.
-The ephemeral water courses to the southwest of Site 4 were in particular poor condition, being used as a dumping site and as one big toilet. - Conservation priority areas: According to the Northern Cape CBA maps the proposed site falls within a CBA area.
+Portions of the proposed footprint are degraded or had already been settled. - Activity: The proposed activity is expected to result in a permanent transformation of approximately 36 ha of land, of which more than 50% is still covered by indigenous vegetation in relatively good condition. - Geology & Soils: No special features such as true quarts patches or heuweltjies were observed in or near to the larger footprint area that may result in specialised plant habitat. - Land use and cover: The footprint is on municipal land in close proximity to the town of Grootdrink.
+Portions of the footprint is disturbed or already settled.
+The area is grazed by livestock, which can be seen in the poor condition of many of the plant species (coupled with the recent on-going drought). - Vegetation status: The vegetation is not considered a threatened vegetation type, but conservation targets have not yet been met. - Conservation priority areas: According to the Northern Cape CBA maps the proposed site falls within a CBA area.
 However, there is no alternative on Municipal land that will not impact on the CBA.
-The site will not impact on any recognised centre of endemism. - Connectivity: The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent. - Watercourses and wetlands: Not evaluated in this study as a separate freshwater impact assessment has been commissioned as part of the NEMA EIA process. - Protected or endangered plant species: The most significant botanical aspect of this site is the presence of a 4 protected Vachellia erioloba trees and 3 protected Sheppard trees (Boscia albitrunca) (refer to Table 2) and a number of Northern Cape Nature Conservation Act, protected species (Refer to Table 3). - Alien and Invasive Plant species: Portions of the site has been heavily invaded by the alien invasive Prosopis tree.
+The site will not impact on any recognised centre of endemism. - Connectivity: The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent. - Watercourses and wetlands: Not evaluated in this study as a separate freshwater impact assessment has been commissioned as part of the NEMA EIA process. - Protected or endangered plant species: The most significant botanical aspect of this site is the presence of a 5 protected Sheppard trees (Boscia albitrunca) (refer to Table 2) and a number of Northern Cape Nature Conservation Act, protected species (Refer to Table 3). - Alien and Invasive Plant species: A number of Prosopis trees were occasionally observed and were more prominent in the vicinity of the livestock pens (north western corner of the site).
 These plants should be removed responsibly before development commence.